turingarena/turingarena/docs/internals/driver/protocol.md

 ```

 ### EXIT request
-This request serves to terminate a process.
+This request terminates the process correctely.

 You should allways send an EXIT request when you finished calling functions.
 After an EXIT request, you can't send other requests.